-- Arrange the ingredients you decided to use on a large wood board or similar platter.
+- Arrange the ingredients you decided to use for your German sandwiches on a large wood board or similar platter.
 Place the bread and soft pretzels in a basket next to it or another platter.
 Serve the butter near the bread.

 - To make the Butterbrot encourage guests to spread butter onto a slice of rye sourdough and then top with the ingredients of their choice.